ubc-library-rc/rdm/content/04_directory_structures.md

    └─ ...
 ```

-* Folder naming should follow good naming practices:
-  * Machine readable
-  * Human readable
-  * Check out our workshop on [file naming](https://ubc-library-rc.github.io/rdm/content/01_file_naming.html) for more information.

 <br>

 # README Files and Data Dictionaries

-README files and Data Dictionaries - containing a brief description of the major folder contents, naming conventions, and data structure - are critical for <b>transparency and reproducibility</b> because they allow others to easily understand the contents of your directory and data without needing to ask the creator.
+README files and data dictionaries are critical for transparency and reproducibility because they contain a brief description of the major folder contents, naming conventions, and data structure.
+They allow for an easier understanding of the contents of your directory and data without needing to ask the author(s).
 This is especially helpful when working with a group or sharing directories with others.

-Click <a href="https://ubc-library-rc.github.io/rdm/content/03_create_readme.html#how-do-i-create-a-readme" target="_blank">here</a> to review how to create a README file!
-{: .note}
+See our workshops on [README files](https://ubc-library-rc.github.io/rdm/content/03_create_readme.html) and [data dictionaries](https://ubc-library-rc.github.io/rdm/content/07_data_dictionary.html).

 ## Two types of files needed to store all metadata

-1. ```README``` file which resides in our **root directory** and elaborates on the contents of our folder structure, discusses how, where, and who did the data collection.
+1. ```README``` file: resides in the **root directory** and elaborates on the contents and decision-making of the folder structure.
+It also discusses how, where, and who conducted the data collection.
-2. ```DATA-DICTIONARY``` file that resides in our **data directory** and elaborates on how our data variables are defined and described.
+2. ```DATA-DICTIONARY``` file: resides in the **data directory** and elaborates on how the data variables are defined and described.

-The structure looks like this:
+For example, the directory structure may look like this:

 ```
 ├── Project-Folder/
-|   ├── README.md                  <--
+|   ├── README.md                  <----
 |   ├── Experiment-Data/
-|   |   ├── DATA-DICTIONARY.md     <--
+|   |   ├── DATA-DICTIONARY.md     <----
 |   |   ├── File-1
 |   |   ├── File-2
 |   ├── Experiment-Analysis/